Pathways

 What is a pathway and how do they work?

 A university pathway is a study option that can lead to your dream course.
-Pathways usually begin with a vocational course and eventually lead you to an undergraduate degree.
+Pathways usually begin with a diploma or advanced diploma and eventually lead you to an undergraduate degree.
+Depending on the courses involved in the pathway, progressing to an undergraduate can take between six months and two years.

 • completed or partly completed certificate, diploma and advanced diploma qualifications can be credited towards a degree